As a beagle owner, I am often asked what it’s like living with these mischievous pups. Well, let me tell you…there’s never a dull moment!

 While some may find their vocalizations charming or endearing, excessive barking or howling can be a nuisance for neighbors and may lead to complaints or conflicts.

 Beagles are known to bark or howl for various reasons, including boredom, anxiety, or to alert their humans to something they perceive as a threat.
-This behavior can be difficult to manage and may require training and behavior modification techniques to reduce or eliminate.
+This behavioral issue can be difficult to manage and may require training and behavior modification techniques to reduce or eliminate.

 These hounds do generally bark a lot, so be prepared for that to be part of their service!